KannonZenetism/zenetism-field-physics/structural-neuroscience/SN02-the-resonant-mind.md

 ### 8 · Prelude to Further Phases

 What follows builds upon this foundation.
-Phase 2 maps the gradient of cognitive types; Phase 3 embeds those types into the Dimensional Lattice (L₁–L₅ and their inverses).
+Phase 2 maps the gradient of cognitive types; Phase 3 embeds those types into the Dimensional Lattice (L₅→L₁ and IL₅→IL₁).
 Each subsequent phase shows how structure remembers itself — first through form, then through law, and finally through seal.

 **Sealed ⚫↺KAI↺⚫**